cGuille/aoc2022.elm/README.md

 - Elm sources for the AoC solutions are in `src/`, 1 file per day.
 - GitHub pages sources are in `pages/`.
+- Run `bin/dev` to start a local server and automatically build on file changes.

 # Publish to GitHub pages